Why Tax Cuts, Combined With the Federal Reserve Reducing Its Balance Sheet, Is So Risky for Our Economy

 - Crashing the stock market

-You could make the argument that, with the Trump administration in trouble with Mueller, people might begin to lose faith in the economy and the stock market, thus rush from riskier investments and into U.S. Treasury bonds and avoid a rise in interest rates.
+You could make the argument that, with the Trump administration in trouble with Mueller, people might begin to lose faith in the economy and the stock market, thus rush from riskier investments in U.S. Treasury bonds and avoid a rise in interest rates.
 However, you could still end up with a recession and a significant drop in the stock market.

-Alternatively, maybe the Republicans can drastically reduce the size of the federal government, which would reduce the need for additional bond sales. to the public.
+Alternatively, maybe the Republicans can drastically reduce the size of the federal government, which would reduce the need for additional bond sales.
 Yet this, too, could cause the economy to falter unless lower government spending is offset with type spending—i.e., investment in manufacturing plants, equipment, wages, etc.—which increases GDP, not the stock buybacks and dividends in which that companies have been engaging.

 [i] Pramuk, Jacob, and John W. Schoen.
 “Senate tax bill will fall $1 trillion short of paying for itself after economic growth, congressional analysis says.”
 CNBC, November 30, 2017. https://www.cnbc.com/2017/11/30/senate-tax-bill-would-still-add-1-trillion-to-the-deficit-after-growth-congressional-analysis-says.html